HuJacobJiabao/onigiri-press/README.md

    - Connect your GitHub repository at [vercel.com](https://vercel.com)
    - Vercel will automatically detect and deploy your project
    - Set `baseUrl: "/"` in your `onigiri.config.json`

-**Benefits of Vercel:**
-- ✅ Automatic builds and deployments
-- ✅ Global CDN for fast loading
-- ✅ Zero configuration required
-- ✅ Preview deployments for every commit
-- ✅ Advanced analytics and monitoring

 ### Other Platforms